Psoriasis and athlete’s foot are two very different conditions, but both cause skin irritation.

 Because athlete’s foot is caused by a fungus, it is contagious.
 You can catch athlete’s foot by coming into contact with infected surfaces, like clothing, shoes, and locker room floors.

 You can also spread athlete’s foot to your hands by scratching or picking at infected areas.
 Athlete’s foot can affect one foot or both.
 If not treated successfully, or if prevention isn’t taken seriously, athlete’s foot can become a recurring problem.

 These categories break down key factors to consider when evaluating whether you have psoriasis or athlete’s foot.

 Affected body areas

-If you notice the patches are developing on your elbow, knee, back, or other areas, it’s more likely to be psoriasis.
+If you notice the patches are developing on your elbow, knee, or other areas, it’s more likely to be psoriasis.

 Response to antifungal treatment

-Diagnosis upon testing
+Diagnosis with testing